-The Higher Education Loan Program (HELP) was authorized during the 2009 Legislative session (RCW 98B.97) (see Appendix A).
-HELP is intended to provide low-cost loans and related loan benefits to eligible Washington students pursuing degrees while avoiding duplication with available federal loan programs.
-The program provides flexibility in the type of student loan options available:
+The Higher Education Loan Program (HELP) was authorized during the 2009 Legislative Session (see Appendix A).
+HELP is intended to provide low-cost loans and related loan benefits to eligible Washington students pursuing degrees, while avoiding duplication with available federal loan programs.
+The program provides:

-- Issuing low-interest educational loans to resident students; - Providing targeted loan-repayment for students meeting certain criteria; - Reducing interest rates for existing loans; - Developing conditional loans to be forgiven in exchange for service; and/or - Creating an emergency loan to assist students until other state and federal funding is secured.
+- Low-interest educational loans to resident students; - Targeted loan-repayment for students meeting certain criteria; - Reduced interest rates for existing loans; - Conditional loans that can be forgiven in exchange for service; and/or - Emergency loans to assist students until other state and federal funding are secured.